PeridexisErrant/DF-Walkthrough/chapters/chap02-workshops-digging.rst

 * At this point you could just hit enter and the first item on the list will be used to build the workshop.
-Instead, for fun, hit :kbd:`x` and "expand" the view to show a list of every single item the workshop can be built from.
+Instead, for fun, hit :kbd:`x` and :guilabel:`expand` the view to show a list of every single item the workshop can be built from.
 Expanding the item selection is a nice way to chose exactly the item you want to be used.
 Most of the time you can ignore this option, but it will come in handy later on.
 * Close the expanded menu with :kbd:`x` again.
 For your interest note